AriaSalvatrice/AriaModules/README.md

 Hiya hello hey hi.
 These here are a few cool and nice modules what for [VCV Rack](https://vcvrack.com/).
 You can download them from [its built-in library](library.vcvrack.com/).

-I am some sort of multimedia artist interested in generative processes, creating [music](https://ariasalvatrice.bandcamp.com/releases) in genres I've come to call "Gay Baroque Technopop" and "Pastoral Industrial".
+I am some persuasion of multimedia artist interested in generative processes, creating [music](https://ariasalvatrice.bandcamp.com/releases) in genres I've come to call "_Gay Baroque Technopop_" and "_Pastoral Industrial_".
 All these synthesizer modules were designed for my own use first.
-I will not create yet another ADSR or VCO unless they do something unique.
-With this collection, I aim to create an integrated, coherent system of opinionated modules focused on the live performance of aleatoric techno.
-Nonetheless, they are versatile, and do their best to play nice with the wider module ecosystem.
+With this collection, I aim to create an integrated, coherent system of opinionated, unique modules, primarily concerned with the live performance of aleatoric techno.
+Despite their focus, these modules are versatile, and integrate well with the wider VCV ecosystem.
 Many people enjoyed using my modules in all sorts of music, and I hope you will like them too.

 FIXME: **If you wish to show your support for my synthesizer modules, tips are accepted:**

 ----